 Alston was the founder and Chief Executive Officer of OnTarget, Inc., a sales training and consulting firm serving technology companies such as IBM, Xerox, Hewlett Packard, Oracle, and Cisco.
 Siebel Systems acquired OnTarget in 2000.
 He has been involved in dozens of start-ups including Fulcrum Equity Partners, Hatteras Venture Partners, Bandwidth.com, Sageworks, and MarketingCentral.
-Alston graduated from the University of North Carolina in 1977 and currently serves on the UNC Board of Trustees.
+Alston graduated from the University of North Carolina in 1977 and served on the UNC Board of Trustees from 2008-2015.

 Tom is a General Partner at the early-stage venture capital firm TechOperators.
 He is the former chairman, president and chief executive officer of Internet Security Systems, Inc., which was acquired in 2007 by IBM.
 Tom Noonan was most recently CEO of JouleX, a TechOperators investment and a leading innovator in sustainable energy management systems for enterprise customers acquired by Cisco in late 2013.

 Ari is a Partner at Techstars on the Venture team, where he does his best to thoughtfully leverage more than a decade of experience on the entrepreneur's side of the table.
 Ari was also previously the Network Catalyst at Techstars, developing programs and infrastructure for Techstars' worldwide network of Founders, Investors and Mentors.
 Born and raised in the San Francisco area, Ari has a Marketing degree from the Leeds School at CU-Boulder.